ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-multiple-group-columns/index.md

 Filter is achieved for each column by providing a `filterValueGetter` for the `autoGroupColumnDef`.
 The filterValueGetter returns the value of the grouped column - eg for Country, it will filter on Country.

 <grid-example title='Hide Open Parents' name='hide-open-parents' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>

+## Next Up

+Continue to the next section to learn about the [Group Rows](../grouping-group-rows/) display type.